Prospect Lefferts Gardens: Demographics

 The entirety of Community Board 9, which covers Prospect Lefferts Gardens and Crown Heights South, had 98,650 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.2 years.
 This is equal to the median life expectancy of all New York City neighborhoods.
-Most inhabitants are middle-aged adults and youth: 22% are between the ages of 0–17, 30% between 25–44, and 25% between 45–64.
+Most inhabitants are middle-aged adults and youth: 22% are between the ages of 0 and 17, 30% between 25 and 44, and 25% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 9% and 14% respectively.